LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/edgeualplugin/index.rst

 ..
 Note::

-   This modules were last checked on 20.2.2020.
-With time new modules might be introduced and the old ones **removed** (!).
+   These modules were last checked on 20.2.2020.
+With time, new modules might be introduced and the old ones **removed** (!).

 Additional commands to check available modules: